 According to the Colorado Department of Transportation (CDOT), 547 of the traffic fatalities in 2015 involved drugs.
 In these accidents, 68 drivers tested positive for cannabis only and 24 tested positive for cannabis and other drugs.

-Since recreational cannabis use is still relatively new in our state, there are a lot of questions that go along with it.
+Since recreational cannabis use is still relatively new in our state, there are a lot of questions.
 How does marijuana affect one’s ability to drive?
-How do the police determine if someone is driving high?
-And, perhaps most importantly, what happens if you’re hit by a stoned driver?
+How do the police determine if someone is a stoned driver in Colorado?
+And, perhaps most importantly, what happens if you’re hit by a stoned driver in Colorado?

 To answer these questions, we’ve complied some information to help you learn more about driving under the influence of marijuana and what to do if you’re in an accident with a driver you suspect may be stoned.